xemonix0/Cherry-Doom/docs/nughud.md

 nughud_coord - Coordinates display, only shown if enabled by the user nughud_fps --- FPS display, only shown when the FPS cheat is activated
 ```

-**Text lines support an X position value of -1 to forcefully draw the text line at its default X position.** Most of these widgets can be disabled by in-game means.

 Aside from the shared variables, **text lines have an additional integer variable, `_align`, that sets the text line's alignment**: -1 will align it left, 0 will center it and 1 will align it right.
 There is also an additional boolean variable, `nughud_time_sts`, that makes the _Time_ display be relocated to the position of the _Stats_ display, in case the latter is inactive.